The Impact of Cosmic Rays on the Kinematics of the Circumgalactic Medium: Discussion

+The field of cosmic-ray hydrodynamics is rapidly evolving, and existing state-of-the-art cosmic-ray physics implementations that can simultaneously model both diffusion and streaming \citep[e.g.][]{Jiang:2018, Chan:2019, Thomas:2019, Girichidis:2022} may be misrepresenting the true behavior of cosmic rays in the CGM.
+For example, recent studies demonstrated that neither streaming nor diffusion can reproduce the the breadth of observed cosmic-ray scaling relations in the Solar circle \citep{Hopkins:2022,Kempski:2022}, hinting at a significant gap in our understanding of the microphysical processes that drive cosmic-ray transport on galactic scales.

-We expect that many of the quantitative details in this work, for example the exact ion column densities, the radial extent of the cosmic-ray-pressure-supported region, or the details of the gas phase distribution of our simulation will likely change with improved models for cosmic-ray transport.
-However, the \emph{qualitative} predictions in this work, in particular the predictions for the kinematic link between cool and warm gas phases, are robust for any CGM model that contains significant nonthermal pressure support.
+In the face of these extreme uncertainties in modeling cosmic-ray transport, we expect many of the quantitative details of our results, for example the exact ion column densities, the radial extent of the cosmic-ray-pressure-supported region, or the details of the gas phase distribution to change with different cosmic-ray transport models.
+However, we expect the qualitative details, in particular the relatively cool \ovi\ absorption, the low-density \si\ gas, and the increased kinematic alignment between gas phases to be robust for a CGM that is primarily supported by nonthermal pressure.
+While a variety of cosmic-ray transport models can produce a cosmic-ray-pressure-supported CGM \citep[e.g.][]{Salem:2016, Butsky:2018, Buck:2020, Ji:2020} that is consistent with $\gamma$-ray observational constraints \citep{Chan:2019}, those same models are also consistent with a wide range of more modest CGM cosmic-ray pressure profiles.
+In the case of a CGM with cosmic-ray pressures equal to or less than the thermal pressure, we expect qualitative properties that are ``in-between'' those of a thermally-pressure-supported CGM and a cosmic-ray-pressure-supported CGM.